 - 7 Important Medicine containing Kaasni

 - 10 Use of Chicory/ Kasni

 Chicory is a medicinal plant.
-All parts of the plant specially root, and leaves are used as diuretic, laxative, antipyretic, detoxifying, and the liver tonic.
-It has been used in Ayurveda, Unani, and Siddha system of medicine for treating diseases of hepatobiliary (the liver, and bile), and renal system, like washing kidney-bladder, the liver diseases, jaundice, hepatitis etc.
+All parts of the plant especially root, and leaves are used as diuretic, laxative, antipyretic, detoxifying, and the liver tonic.
+It has been used in Ayurveda, Unani, and Siddha system of medicine for treating diseases of hepatobiliary (the liver, and bile), and renal system, like washing kidney-bladder, the liver diseases, jaundice, hepatitis, etc.

 In India, Chicory is commonly known as Kasni.
 It is not mentioned in classical Ayurvedic texts.

 In Unani Tibbi, it is known as Hindba, and Kasni, and used to prepared Sharbat-e-Kasni, and Arq Kasni.
 It is given to treat fluid accumulation in the body, jaundice, hepatitis, fever, and kidney disorders.
 In jaundice, Unani preparation, Sharbat-e-Kasni is taken in a dose of 25ml with water twice daily.

 The Chicory plant is native to the temperate parts of the World, and is cultivated in many countries.
 It is an erect woody perennial herb, around 1 m in height with a fleshy taproot of up to 75 cm in length, and large basal leaves, and smaller upper leaves.
 It can bear extreme temperatures during both vegetative, and reproductive growth stage.
 It has azure blue flowers.
 Its roots resemble those of dandelions.
 The Chicory root stump are dug before the flowering.